Oil in the Land of Oz

 Baum’s Castorine Company prospered with L. Frank Baum serving as superintendent and chief salesman for the next four years.

-The exhibit also explains that although the company enjoyed some success, it “came to an end when the bookkeeper gambled away the profits.”
+The exhibit also explained that although the oil lubricating company enjoyed some success, it “came to an end when the bookkeeper gambled away the profits.”

-Baum wrote of Baum’s Castorine Company, “I see no future in it to warrant my wasting any more years of my life in trying to boom it.”
-Baum sold the business.
+Baum wrote of his Baum’s Castorine Company, “I see no future in it to warrant my wasting any more years of my life in trying to boom it.”
+The frustrated businessman sold the oil venture.
 In May 1900 he published the first of his children’s classics.

 Son of a Successful Oilman